neptune-mutual-blue/protocol/docs/Processor.md

 ### claim

-Enables a policyholder to claim their cxTokens to receive a payout.
+Enables a policyholder to receive a payout redeeming cxTokens.
- The payout is provided only when the active cover is marked as "Incident Happened" and has "Claimable" status.
+ Only when the active cover is marked as "Incident Happened" and has "Claimable" status is the payout made.

 ```solidity
 function claim(address cxToken, bytes32 coverKey, bytes32 productKey, uint256 incidentDate, uint256 amount) external nonpayable nonReentrant